scriptzteam/PGP-data-TOR/README.md

 ***Where to run?***
 ```
-Any linux distro that can install php and gnupg
+Any linux distro that can install php, gnupg, tor, torsocks
 ```

 ***Where are the public PGP encrypted data stored?***